willshersystems/ansible-sshd/README.md

           LS_COLORS
           EDITOR
 ```
-The following snippet will be appended to the default configuration file:
+The following snippet will be added to the default configuration file
+(if not yet present):
 ```
 # BEGIN sshd system role managed block: namespace accept-env
 Match all